Intuit and Qvinci products are now available in one single-sourced package

 The major benefits from this collaboration on Intuit’s end are QuickBooks accounting packages, QuickBooks desktop to online migration, merchant services, payroll, and time tracking of employee inputs.
 For Qvinci, on the other hand, there is automated data collection, mapping, and consolidation, benchmarking and trending analysis, financial and cash flow forecasting, training, and lots more.

 Are you a small business in search of a cloud-based accounting software, then check out QuickBooks.
-Learn its complete detail in our QuickBooks review.
+Learn about QuickBooks pricing, features, and everything else.

 Meta partners with Salesforce for seamless customer connection